Look on the Pride Side

 Scotiabank has pledged $50,000 to help support VIBE Arts’ NExT Level, a two-year-long mentorship program to help professionalize artists who are Black, Indigenous, People of Colour, LGBT+, newcomers, as well as those with differing abilities and those who live in poverty or under-resourced areas.
 This commitment has helped fund 5,535 Program Participants, engaged 94 Artists, 851 Community Arts Workshops, 106 Mentorship & Professional Development Workshops, and 72 Community Partners.

-We are committed to fostering an inclusive workplace where every LGBT+ employee feels empowered to reach their fullest potential.
-We drive equality for every future.
+We are committed to fostering an inclusive workplace where every 2SLGBTQIA+ employee feels empowered to reach their fullest potential.